dvll13/exercise/_notes/typescript.md

-# Type definition file (*.d.ts)
+# Type definition file (declaration file) (*.d.ts)
+_Allows the usage of Vanilla JS libs in a TS project_

-> describes the different types of values, functions, classes that exist in a js library
+> They don't contain actual logic, but **instructions to TS** about how something works and what's included in its package: the different types of values, functions, classes

 <br/>